-Update 1: As the beginning says, this article was meant as something interesting about Oracle’s internals and CTRL+C / OCICancel() handling.
-There’s a more practical way for canceling session calls if you are running Oracle Enterprise Edition and are currently using resource manager:
+Update 1: As the beginning says, this article was meant as something interesting about Oracle internals and CTRL+C / OCICancel() handling.
+There’s a documented way for canceling session calls if you are running Oracle Enterprise Edition and are currently using resource manager:

-_Update 2: Oracle 18c brings another option, you can issue an ALTER SYSTEM CANCEL SQL ‘SID, SERIAL, @INST_ID, SQL_ID’ syntax to cancel a running SQL statement.
-[Link]_
+Update 2: Oracle 12.2 and 18c bring another option, you can issue following commands to cancel SQL statements in other sessions:

 I recently received a question about how to cancel queries running in another Oracle session, so that the session would not be killed, but would remain alive.

 Well, there’s no supported way I can tell you, but thanks to how Oracle handles out-of-band breaks on Unix platforms, you can cancel database calls using an OS tool – kill.

 Before we go on, here’s how query cancellation (pressing CTRL+C in sqlplus for example) works in Oracle: